alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Receiver SHOULD provide a `urn:x-matrox:cap:format:audio_layers` capability for fully described AM824 multiplexed audio streams to indicate its support for the channels characteristics within an ST 2110-31 stream produced by a Sender.
 The `urn:x-matrox:cap:format:audio_layers` capability allows a Receiver to describe the number of audio sub-streams that it supports.
 A Receiver SHOULD also provide sub-streams capabilities for each audio layer to indicate what audio sub-streams it supports.

-A Controller MUST verify the compliance of Receivers with an active Sender using the Sender's SDP transport file by checking for the format-specific `channel-order` parameter or by checking the Sender's mux Flow `urn:x-matrox:cap:format:audio_layers` atribute and parent sub-Flows attributes.
+A Controller MUST verify the compliance of Receivers with an active Sender using the Sender's SDP transport file by checking for the format-specific `channel-order` parameter or by checking the Sender's mux Flow `urn:x-matrox:cap:format:audio_layers` attribute and parent sub-Flows attributes.

 A Sender MAY provide a `urn:x-matrox:cap:format:audio_layers` capability to indicate the number of audio layers that are supported.
 A Controller MAY use the Sender's capabilities to verify the compliance of Receivers with a Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
 Only the number of audio layers MAY be constrained.
 A Sender indicates that it supports being constrained for this capability by enumerating the `urn:x-matrox:cap:format:audio_layers` capability in its [IS-11][] `constraints/supported` endpoint.